-You may have learned that my mother was recently called to be with Jesus in paradise.
+Three years ago, my mother was called to be with Jesus in paradise.
 As you can imagine, I have been thinking of her quite a bit lately.

-For the last several years, every morning at about 8 A.M.
-I would call her on the phone.
+During the last years of her life, every morning at about 8 A.M, I would call her on the phone.
 More often than not she would be laughing as she recounted to me some misadventure of Wally and Beaver.
-She loved the sitcom, "Leave it to Beaver" so much that I recently purchased for her the complete series on DVD.
+She loved the sitcom, "Leave it to Beaver" so much that I purchased for her the complete series on DVD.
 Unfortunately, I did not have the opportunity to present it to her as a gift.